jhill1/SEPwC.github.io/_sources/Issues.rst

 The majority of issues encountered when writing code are really straight forward.
 You have messed up the syntax, or typo'd a library name, etc.
 This happens a lot.
 As someone who has used dozens of programming languages over the years I often mix them up and type some weird hybrid of R, Python, Perl, PHP and/or Matlab.
 Possibly with a bit of Fortran and C in there too.
-Each language has it's own idiosynchronies which you will get used to.
-In addiiton, it's very easy to type a ``[`` instead of a ``{``.
+Each language has it's own idiosyncrasies which you will get used to.
+In addition, it's very easy to type a ``[`` instead of a ``{``.

 What makes these errors simple though is that you are told about them when you run the code!
 Sometimes a bit obscurely, but once you can decipher the error message they are easy to fix.